aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 Sequence diagram to explain how `BatchProcessor` works with both [Kinesis Data Streams](#processing-messages-from-kinesis) and [DynamoDB Streams](#processing-messages-from-dynamodb).

-!!! note "For brevity, we will use "Streams" to refer to either services.
-For theory on stream checkpoints, see this [blog post](https://aws.amazon.com/blogs/compute/optimizing-batch-processing-with-custom-checkpoints-in-aws-lambda/){target="_blank"}"
+For brevity, we will use `Streams` to refer to either services.
+For theory on stream checkpoints, see this [blog post](https://aws.amazon.com/blogs/compute/optimizing-batch-processing-with-custom-checkpoints-in-aws-lambda/){target="_blank"}

 <center>
 ```mermaid